davideicardi/live-plugin-manager/README.md

 ## Load plugins

-`live-plugin-manager` doesn't have any special code to load plugins.
+`live-plugin-manager` doesn't have any special code or convention to load plugins.
 When you require a plugin it just load the main file (taken from `package.json`) and execute it, exactly like standard node.js `require`.
 Often when working with plugins you need some extension point or convention to actually integrate your plugins inside your host application.
 Here are some possible solutions: